Sons of Indian haj victims desperate to know how parents perished

 “We are talking to the Saudi authorities to allow the family members to travel as far as possible,” said K. Zahir Hussain, deputy chief executive officer of the Haj Committee based in Mumbai.

-While no one in the village openly criticized Saudi Arabia, Miskinsha questioned whether the haj might be organized differently in future.
+While no one in the village openly criticised Saudi Arabia, Miskinsha questioned whether the haj might be organised differently in future.

 “Shouldn’t they be restricting the numbers of pilgrims in the light of what has happened?” he said.
 “They should host only as many people as they can handle.”